Viktor Yanukovych: Removal from presidency

 On Friday 21 February 2014, Yanukovych and the leaders of the parliamentary opposition signed an agreement to bring about an interim unity government including the opposition, reinstatement of the constitution of 2004 and early elections before December at the latest.
 That day, the Ukrainian parliament voted 386–0 to reinstate the 2004 Constitution of Ukraine.
 During the afternoon, police abandoned central Kyiv, allowing protesters to take control.
-Yanukovych secretly fled the city that evening without signing the measure that would reinstate the 2004 constitution he agreed to ratify in the EU-brokered agreement.
+Yanukovych secretly fled the city that evening without signing the measure that would reinstate the 2004 constitution he agreed to ratify in the agreement.

 On Saturday 22 February, Yanukovych could not be found, and parliament was not informed of his whereabouts.
 Parliament held an emergency session.
-The Chairman of parliament, Volodymyr Rybak, resigned that morning.
+The chairman of parliament, Volodymyr Rybak, resigned that morning.
 Parliament then elected Oleksandr Turchynov as chairman.
-Under the 2004 Constitution, which since the day before was again in force, the President's powers would transfer to the chairman in case the President should resign or be unable to fulfill his duties.
-The later constitution had stated the President's powers would transfer to the Prime Minister.
+Under the 2004 Constitution, which since the day before was again in force, the president's powers would transfer to the chairman in case the president should resign or be unable to fulfill his duties.
+The later constitution had stated the president's powers would transfer to the prime minister.
 The acting prime minister, Serhiy Arbuzov, was also missing.